 For the last couple of decades Excel has been the most popular tool to convert raw data into reports and charts.
 This could change soon as more people start to use Microsoft’s new Power BI.
-This is the second of three articles, to be published this week, showing how you can use Power BI to get the most out of your data.
+This is the second of three articles showing how you can use Power BI to get the most out of your data.

 Pivot Tables in Excel have been around for two decades and are the tool of choice when summarising large data sets.
 Power BI builds on the functionality of Pivot Tables with a drag and drop interface that allows you to easily create many different types of reports.

 The advantage of Power BI is that it is built to handle large relational databases, so it has some built-in features that you won’t find in a Pivot Table.

 Power BI is designed to bring data together from multiple sources.
 When you do that you open up the possibility of identifying relationships that otherwise would be hard to see.

 Accountants tend to have a good grasp of most of the data available within an organisation and as such we can build or assist in the creation of flexible dashboards to enable users to learn more about their own areas.

 Following on from the previous post where we used the Get Data option to import a simple CSV file, in this post we will take that data and create some simple reports.

 In Power BI, fields are used to manipulate the data.
 In Excel terms fields are columns.